 To make things better for you, ASUS fits this laptop with an Intel Core i5 processor.
 An 8GB RAM is also included to make sure you have seamless operation whenever you use your laptop.

 This gadget qualifies among the best laptops for medical school easily because it also comes with a fast 512GB SDD.
 With a 13.3-inch wide-view display, you can enjoy excellent clarity and color to watch and do whatever you want with your laptop.

 The laptop also has a sleek and lightweight design, making it portable and easy to use.
 The sleekness is accented by the aluminum body.
 This laptop also has several connectivity options, ranging from HDMI to USB ports.

-- Has a sturdy construction
+- Solid, sturdy construction

 - Battery life is lower compared to other ASUS models

 In a nutshell: this ASUS 13.3-inch laptop delivers on performance, storage, and portability, all essential aspects for a medical student.
 However, it falls short on speaker quality and battery life.